 It is safe to have a System Image Backup of Windows 8.1 as soon as it is updated.
-This is important here because the Windows 8.1 is installing as an update for the existing Windows 8 users through the Windows Store.
-Normally there won’t be any DVD’s available for re-installing the Windows 8.1 in hand of Windows 8 customers.
+This is important here because Windows 8.1 is installing as an update for the existing Windows 8 users through the Windows Store.
+Normally there won’t be any DVD’s available for re-installing Windows 8.1 in the hand of Windows 8 customers.

-Unfortunately the existing Windows 8 Installation media keys will not work for the Windows 8.1 direct install media as of now.
+Unfortunately, the existing Windows 8 Installation media keys will not work for the Windows 8.1 direct install media as of now.
 While looking for the regular location of System Image Backup, one might be confusing that there is no System Image Backup option in Windows 8.1 in the regular place.
 Luckily the option is available in another location for the System Image Backup.
 We will show how the System Image backup is performed in Windows 8.1.

 1) It is good to perform the System Image Backup, as soon as the installation/upgradation complete.
 The image size will be minimal in this case.

-2) Remove the unnecessary files like media files, documents etc as you can keep a copy of these, independent of the Operating Systems.
+2) Remove the unnecessary files like media files, documents, etc as you can keep a copy of these, independent of the Operating Systems.

-3) The essential programs can be installed like your Office(MS Office), Antivirus etc where as uninstall all the non-essential programs and regularly updating programs.
+3) The essential programs can be installed like your Office(MS Office), Antivirus, etc whereas uninstall all the non-essential programs and regularly updating programs.
 Later you can reinstall these programs after downloading a newer version.

 To begin with, Open the Desktop and Control panel.
 Go to File History.
-In the bottom left corner you will be seeing the “Create System Image” option just below “Recovery”.
+In the bottom left corner, you will be seeing the “Create System Image” option just below “Recovery”.
 Click on “Create System Image” link.

 Now you have to confirm your settings.
 Verify the size of the backup and confirm that you have enough storage capacity with you.
 Once everything is completed you can give “Start backup” and sit relax.
 The backup will take hours depending upon the capacity.